SafeExamBrowser/seb-server-setup/docs/service-update.rst

       You are also able to set the latest minor version to always get the latest specific minor version with all patches.
       If you want the latest minor version use version tags like 1.0-latest or 1.1-latest.

-3. Do some additional confuguration if needed.
+3. Do some additional configuration if needed.

 4. Rebuild the image with the new SEB Server version